gaearon/overreacted.io/src/pages/how-does-the-development-mode-work/index.md

 I wish there was a more first-class way to do it without relying on conventions, but here we are.
 It would be great if modes were a first-class concept in all JavaScript environments, and if there was some way for a browser to surface that some code is running in a development mode when it’s not supposed to.

-On the other hand, it is fascinating how a convention in a single project can propagate through the ecosystem.
+On the other hand, it is fascinating how a convention in a single project can propagate through the ecosystem. `EXPRESS_ENV` [became `NODE_ENV`](https://github.com/expressjs/express/commit/03b56d8140dc5c2b574d410bfeb63517a0430451) in 2010 and [spread to front-end](https://github.com/hughsk/envify/commit/ae8aa26b759cd2115eccbed96f70e7bbdceded97) in 2013.
 Maybe the solution isn’t perfect, but for each project the cost of adopting it was lower than the cost of convincing everyone else to do something different.
 This teaches a valuable lesson about the top-down versus bottom-up adoption.
 Understanding how this dynamic plays out distinguishes successful standardization attempts from failures.

 Separating development and production modes is a very useful technique.
 I recommend using it in your libraries and the application code for the kinds of checks that are too expensive to do in production, but are valuable (and often critical!) to do in development.